JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Install Scientific Linux 7

-In theory, the backend software will run on any OS supporting Docker.
+In theory, the backend software will run on any operating system which supports Docker.
 However, Scientific Linux is used at Janelia and has been extensively tested with this software.
-We recommend installing the latest version of Scientific Linux 7.
+Therefore, we recommend installing the latest version of Scientific Linux 7.

 ## Install Docker